wtchen/datatools-ui/docs/user/otp-deployment.md

-# OTP Deployment using DataTools
+# Setting Up OTP Deployment Servers on Amazon Web Services (AWS)

-This document describes how to deploy OTP with a load balancer, using DataTools, prior to Pull Request #506.
+This document describes how to setup a load balancer server and an UI server for deployment using OTP DataTools, versions prior to Pull Request #506.

 Steps:

-1. Create a load balancer in AWS.
+1. Create the UI server (AWS S3 and CloudFront)
-2. Configure a load balancer in DataTools.
+2. Create the backend load balancer (AWS EC2).

-Assumptions:
+Assumptions for IBI-hosted deployments:

 1. You have access to an IBI Group Amazon Web Services (AWS) environment.
 2. Server instance types exist on AWS.